kanav71/PD_fingertip_detection/README.md

 Folder for saving the trained model weights.

 #### Training the model
-train.py: Code for initiating the model training. hyperparam_train.py : Code for hyperparameter tuning with early stopping. performance.py: Code for evaluating the performance o the trained model.
+train.py : Code for initiating the model training. hyperparam_train.py : Code for hyperparameter tuning with early stopping. performance.py : Code for evaluating the performance of the trained model.
 Script for plotting & checking predicted labels.ipynb : Code for using the trained model to predict and plot the fingertip coordinates on any image, alongwith the ground truth labels.